sapsari/website-devblog-route2roslyn/src/pages/making-visual-studio-extension-command-visibility-optional.md

 }
 ```

-Run the extension, save the options then examine the registry, make sure the custom property is stored before proceeding to the next part.
+Test the extension, save the options then examine the registry, make sure the custom property is stored in the registry before proceeding to the next part.

 ## 4.Setting initial visibility

 Our aim was to change command visibility without loading the package.
 For this we will use _rule-based UI Context_.
 Remember the command table file, it's an xml file, it doesn't have any C# code; and Visual Studio parses it even if its package is not loaded.
 We can define a rule in this file by adding a visibility constraint.

 Take a look at the [documentation](https://docs.microsoft.com/en-us/visualstudio/extensibility/how-to-use-rule-based-ui-context-for-visual-studio-extensions?view=vs-2019), especially term types.
-Terms are mostly related with project and solution, but term UserSettingsStoreQuery:<query> is the one we need (unfortunately googling UserSettingsStoreQuery results only to this documentation by the time I write this post; and the information is quite limited, which is the other reason I'm writing this post).
+Terms are mostly related with project and solution, but term `UserSettingsStoreQuery:<query>` is the one we need (unfortunately googling `UserSettingsStoreQuery` results only to this documentation by the time I write this post; and the information is quite limited, which is the other reason I'm writing this post).
 It enables us define a rule by a registry value.

 If query (registry value) does not exist, it returns false; if the query evaluates to a zero value, it returns false; if the query evaluates to a non-zero value, it evaluates to true.
-This is why we needed to write our custom property to registry, because otherwise it would have evaluated to non-zero in all cases since original ones are stored as strings.
+This is why we needed to write our custom property to registry, because otherwise it would have evaluated to non-zero in all cases since original properties are stored as strings.

-Query string needs the same collection path that was used in WritableSettingsStore, and a slash and property name appended to it, like this:
+Query string needs the same collection path that was used in `WritableSettingsStore`, and a slash and property name appended to it, like this:

 ```csharp
 collectionPath = @"ApplicationPrivateSettings\YellowNamespace\YellowOptionsPage";